stackless-dev/stackman/README.md

  - Gnu C
  - clang
  - Microsoft Visual Studio

 Other platforms can be easily adapted from both existing implementations for other projects as well as from example code provided.

+### Intel CET
+Intel's Conontrol-Flow Enforcement Technology is incompatible with stack switching because it imploys a secondary Shadow Stack, that the user-mode program cannot modify.
+Unexpected return flow after a stack switch would cause the processor to fault.
+Because of this, we need to mark any assembly code as not CET compatible.
+Modern compilers are beginning to generate CET compatible objects and once supporting CPUs start to arrive, processes which consist entirely of CET compatible code may be run in such a protected environment.
+See https://software.intel.com/content/www/us/en/develop/articles/technical-look-control-flow-enforcement-technology.html for more information

 ## Usage
  - Include `stackman.h` for a decleration of the `stackman_switch()` function and the definition of various platform specific macros.
 See the documentation